jkmackie/car_price_prediction/docs/README.md

 * Added VIN feature which revealed a large number of duplicates!
 This caused data leakage because duplicates may fall in both train and test.
 Autos with matching Title/Odometer/Price we also flagged as duplicates.
 * Data leakage in test **overstated** prediction performance because certain vehicles in train and test were the same vehicles (same features and price).
 The unique listing, called vehicleID, was different.
 However, the VIN for certain vehicles, was in many listings.

+---
 ### Week 5 Notes - Draft
 *Notes November 21 - November 27*
 * Rebuilt Make/Model/Trim pipeline to better use regular expressions.
+* Used regex to detect invalid "money down" prices
+* Imputed missing odometer values with Year-Model median or Year median mileage.
 * At the moment, using trims "as-is" works better than harmonizing spellings.
 Need to investigate further.
 * Transformed Odometer and Year features so correlation to Price improves.
 Exponentiation improves left skew and log improves right skew.
+* Added Isolation Forest to detect anomolies